daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 Using the rectified linear unit (ReLU) activation function, which besides preventing the vanishing gradient problem during training, helps to ensure that output values are always non-negative (since we are working with non-negative values).

-We are leveraging the `MSE` loss function for our time series autoencoder as a straightforward choice: as a more computationally efficient one for gradient-based optimization methods like Adam, and for putting a higher weight on larger errors.
+I wanted to leverage the `MSE` loss function for our time series autoencoder as a straightforward choice: as a more computationally efficient one for gradient-based optimization methods like Adam, and for putting a higher weight on larger errors.

 ## Training the model

-When training the model, we use batches of 128 samples in 30 epochs and set aside 10% of the data for validation.
-Then we plot the resulting training and validation loss to see how the training went.
+When training the model, I used batches of 128 samples in 30 epochs and set aside 10% of the data for validation.
+Then I plot the resulting training and validation loss to see how the training went.

 ```python
     def train_model(self, epochs=30, batch_size=128, validation_split=0.1):